-Sigrídur Benediktsdottir is the director of the Financial Stability Department at the Central Bank of Iceland.
-She is also a member of the Danish Systemic Risk Council.
+Sigrídur Benediktsdottir is a senior lecturer at the Jackson Institute of Global Affairs.
+She teaches courses on international economics, financial stability and macropurdential policy.
+Benediktsdottir is also on the board of Landsbankinn hf., an Icelandic commercial bank.
+Benediktsdottir was the director of the Financial Stability Department at the Central Bank of Iceland from 2012-2016.
+She was also a member of the Danish Systemic Risk Council during the same period.
 Benediktsdottir joined the staff of the Central Bank of Iceland on January 1, 2012.
 Previously she was a lecturer and associate chair of the Economics Department at Yale University.
 She worked as an economist for the U.S. Federal Reserve Bank in the United States from 2005-2007.
 She was one of three appointed to the Parliamentary Special Investigation Commission on the causes of the Icelandic banking collapse in 2008.
 Benediktsdottir received a B.S. in economics from the University of Iceland in 1995 and a B.S. in computer science from the same school in 1998.
 She completed her doctoral degree in economics at Yale in May 2005.